What is supporting documentation?

 - Include official translations of any papers that are not in English, as well as the original language documents.
 Translations must be made by a recognised translation service or government authority and include their official seal or stamp.

-2. For each qualification or program of study you have taken, include a certified copy of:
+- 2. Provide certified copies of every qualification or program of study you have taken

 - your official statement of final results (official academic transcript) in all subjects attempted (examination slips or term report cards are not acceptable), and